 The Project: Power Up

-Power Up (2017-2020) was a project in Oxfam Canada’s work on women’s transformative leadership.
+Power Up (2017-2020) was a Global Affairs Funded project that's part of Oxfam Canada’s work on women’s transformative leadership.
 In collaboration with three local partners, we aimed to empower women and girls in Indonesia to take part in local democratic processes and exercise their rights.

 Before Power Up, women were largely excluded from any meaningful participation in West Nusa Tenggara, the province in Indonesia where the Power Up project was based.
 Despite strong laws designed to empower Indonesia’s citizens to oversee the planning for village development budgets and obtain information from the government, women had been effectively excluded due to patriarchal social norms.